go-goyave/goyave/docs_src/src/guide/advanced/multi-services.md

 #### goyave.Start

 Starts the server.
 This functions needs a route registrer function as a parameter.
 Learn more in the [routing](../basics/routing) section.
 The configuration is not reloaded if you call `Start` multiple times.
-Only the first startup loads the config files and they are kept in memory until the program exits.
+You can still reload the configuration with `config.Load()` if you need it.
 This operation is **blocking**.

 | Parameters                            | Return |